 Corncrake species protection project

-Wildlife Detection Dogs project
+Wildlife detection dogs project

 A suitcase filled with rare parrots or chameleons, small turtles, snakes or spiders: Organized trafficking of endangered animal species is a billion-euro business and a serious threat to biodiversity on a global scale.
 Even tourists may unknowingly buy souvenirs manufactured from endangered animal species, such as hawksbill turtles or corals.
 For many years the Austrian Customs Authority and Schönbrunn Zoo closely collaborate in the fight against animal trafficking. more information